 In fact, Saudi Arabia is entering an era of far greater political ferment, which could put the House of Saud to a severe test.
 The violence occurs against a backdrop of growing discontent with the royal family and strained ties with the U.S., long the country's most important ally.
 On Oct.
 14, Riyadh witnessed the first street protests in memory.
-While the police cracked down on the demonstrators, more incidents are likely."No way out"
+While the police cracked down on the demonstrators, more incidents are likely.

 The handful of senior princes who are Saudi Arabia's key decision-makers know they face serious problems.
 But they don't agree on what to do.
 They all more or less back a gradual privatization of the state-owned economy.
 But granting political freedom is more controversial.
 They fear that going down that road could lead to a constitutional monarchy -- anathema to men used to having thousands of retainers and unlimited budgets.

 Other consequences of a political opening could be far more serious.
 Saudi society remains conservative and deeply religious.
 Promoting rights of women -- a cherished goal of some Saudi reformers -- would provoke a backlash.
 And any political openings would almost certainly be filled by Islamists rather than the Western-oriented businesspeople that the Bush Administration might like to see in power.
 Worse for the House of Saud, a popularly elected government would likely try to bring the royal family to account for decades of mismanagement.
 "There is no way out.
 Once [the family] allows freedom of expression, it will collapse," says Saad al-Fagih, a London-based Saudi dissident who has campaigned against the royal family's disregard for laws and civil rights.
 He helped trigger the October demos with radio broadcasts on a channel that has since been jammed.